Play · Growth · Human Flourishing·Powered by AI

 The architecture was there.
 The research was there.

-The developmental theory framework was there.
+The developmental psychology framework was there.

-But the technological responsiveness required to make it dynamic did not yet exist.
+But the technological responsiveness required to make it dynamic did not yet exist.Today, it does.

-What was once a framework for understanding human development can now
+What was once a framework for catalyzing human development can now become an adaptive system -

-become an adaptive system - capable of responding to individual patterns in real time.
+capable of responding to individual patterns in real time."

-This project began with a simple but powerful question:What if growth could be embedded inside play?
+This project began with a simple but powerful question:

 Not forced.